camsas/firmament/README.md

 Firmament is a cluster manager and scheduling platform developed CamSaS (http://camsas.org) at the University of Cambridge Computer Laboratory.

-It is currently in early alpha stage, with much of the high-level functionality still missing, and interfaces frequently changing.

 [![Build Status](https://travis-ci.org/ms705/firmament.svg)](https://travis-ci.org/ms705/firmament)

+Firmament is currently in alpha stage: it runs your jobs and tasks fairly reliably, but system components keep changing regularly, and we are actively developing system features.

 ## System requirements